7 Excel Tricks To Remove Everything Before A Character

 4. Combining LEFT, RIGHT, and LEN Functions

-You can creatively use the LEFT
+You can creatively use the LEFT, RIGHT, and LEN functions:

 - Formula: